Discover Sheffield is our national sustained engagement programme for students living outside the Sheffield City Region.

 - Join us for an online welcome event where we’ll tell you all about the programme

-- Explore the range of subjects that the University of Sheffield offers through interactive online subject taster sessions and see which suits you best
+- Explore the range of subjects that the University of Sheffield offers through interactive online subject taster sessions

 - Year 13